 Lower Antelope Canyon Tour Experience

-However, it didn’t really seem that they had a limit to the tour size as time slot we were on was then split further into 4 separate groups of about 10 people.
+It didn’t really seem that they had a limit to the tour size.
+The time slot we were on was then split further into 4 separate groups of about 10 people.

-We were then walked over to the entrance of Lower Antelope Canyon where we had to wait in excess of half an hour before we could actually enter the canyon itself.
+We were then walked over to the entrance of Lower Antelope Canyon.
+Here we had to wait in excess of half an hour before we could actually enter the canyon itself.
 Ken’s tours lined up on one side whilst Dixie Ellis lined up on the other.
 Every 10 minutes or so we’d move a little bit closer to the stairs that take you into the canyon.

 We could see into the canyon from the top of the stairs and it was absolutely packed.
 You could barely see the floor or a gap in the people.